Contents

-Tanzania is one of the best countries in Africa with great history and culture.
+Tanzania is one of the best countries in Africa with a great history and culture.

-Tanzania’s culture is a mix of Indian European, and Arabs influence for coastal.
+Tanzania’s culture is a mix of Indian, European, and Arab influences in the coastal region.

 There was a long trade relationship between Tanzania and the Far East.

-But after colonialism in 1961, some places were either abandoned or handled by the state.
+But after colonial rule ended in 1961, some areas were either abandoned or taken over by the state.

-The history of these places is very profound for visitors and are even listed by UNESCO.
+The history of these places is significant for visitors and is even recognised by UNESCO.

 In this article, we will highlight the best historical sites to visit in Tanzania.